 Apple and Samsung are engaged in global litigation over each other's patents.
 Last year, Apple was awarded over $1 billion after it convinced a jury that Samsung copied iPhone features, such as using fingers to pinch and zoom on the screen, along with design touches such as the phone's flat, black glass screen.

 However, in March U.S. District Judge Lucy Koh ordered a retrial on about $400 million in damages, ruling that the previous jury made some errors in its calculations.
 Samsung manufactures phones that use the Android operating system, which is developed by Google Inc.

-Samsung copied, "many attributes of Apple's products; its designs and features ... the very essence of what Apple is about," Schiller told the jury.
+Samsung copied "many attributes of Apple's products; its designs and features ... the very essence of what Apple is about," Schiller told the jury on Friday.
 "If we don't have that, we don't have Apple's business."